2021 Indianapolis FedEx shooting

 On April 15, 2021, a mass shooting occurred at a FedEx Ground facility in Indianapolis, Indiana, United States.
-Nine people were killed, including the gunman, 19-year-old Brandon Scott Hole, who committed suicide.
-Seven others were injured, including four by gunfire.
-It remains the deadliest mass shooting in the history of Indiana.
+Nineteen-year-old Brandon Scott Hole killed eight people and wounded four before committing suicide.
+Three others were injured by other causes.
+The Federal Bureau of Investigation (FBI) concluded that the shooting was "an act of suicidal murder" driven by Hole's desire to prove his masculinity and experience killing.
+It remains the deadliest mass shooting by a lone gunman in the history of Indiana.

-Background
+Shooting

 The FedEx facility where the shooting occurred is located in southwestern Indianapolis, near Indianapolis International Airport.
 Its entrance is equipped with metal detectors and turnstiles, requiring employees to scan their FedEx badges for entry.
 At the time of the shooting, around 100 people were present within the building, many of whom were either changing shifts or on lunch breaks.

-Events

 Upon arriving at the facility, Hole first entered the building to speak with security before returning to his vehicle.
-Moments later, according to Indianapolis police, he exited his vehicle and began firing a rifle at employees in the parking lot.
-Hole then proceeded to the facility's entrance, maintaining his barrage of gunfire.
-Blocked from further entry by a full-height turnstile, he fired at employees on the other side before exiting and resuming fire on those in the parking lot.
-One employee fired back with a handgun, but the shot missed.
-A witness reported hearing Hole shouting, though his words were unclear.
-Other witnesses stated that the company's policy against personal cell phones hindered those inside from calling for help.
-The shooting lasted less than four minutes, concluding when Hole re-entered the building and committed suicide.
+Moments later, he exited his vehicle with a rifle and opened fire on employees in the parking lot.
+Hole then proceeded to the facility's entrance and fired at employees through a full-height turnstile before returning to the parking lot.
+One employee attempted to return fire with a handgun, but missed.
+Jeremiah Levi Miller, a witness, heard Hole shouting indistinctly.
+Other witnesses stated that the company's ban on personal cell phones hindered those inside from calling for help.
+The shooting ended when Hole re-entered the building and committed suicide.

-Indianapolis Metropolitan Police Department officers responded to the scene shortly after 11:00 p.m. local time.
+Indianapolis Metropolitan Police Department officers responded to the scene late at night.
 Hole was already dead upon their arrival.
 Police dispatch audio indicated that he was found with two rifles.